SahanWeerasiri/sem4/IOT/week5.md

 ## Startup code
 * POST - test the sensors,... in correct initial positions to be work properly

-## Diagnostic
+## Diagnostic(OBD - On board diagnostics)
 * Parallel
 * Monitoring whats happening in the network, what msgs going in out
-* It capture corrupted msgs and log them, sometims take actions
+* It capture corrupted msgs and log them, (sometims take actions)

+## Supervisory function
+* Monitor and take nessecery acions